The living library of knowledge

 Enjoy conversations with leading academics, scientists and thinkers.

-Professor of Political Theory and Geography
+Professor of Humanities and Human Rights

 About EXPeditions